Psycholisk/movie-time/docs/setup.md

 ## Pre-commit Hook

-In order to keep the code style and standards consistant, a pre-commit hook has been setup using `Husky` to run the following commands before any commit:
+In order to keep the code style and standards consistent, a pre-commit hook has been setup using `Husky` to run the following commands before any commit:

 1. npm run prettier:check
 2. npm run lint
 3. npm run test:ci

 If any of the above fails, the commit will fail.
-Refer to the [pre-commit configuration file] (/.husky/pre-commit) to customise it.
+Refer to the [pre-commit configuration file](/.husky/pre-commit) to customise it.

 **In order to run the tests and other commands manually, refer to the [Available Scripts](/README.md#available-scripts)**